 Castle-and-Moat Network Security Model for Enterprise Business: Is It Worth it?

 Do you know how the security of corporate clients and their businesses is ensured?
-There are many cybersecurity service providers who build strong castles and dig deep moats to prevent all possible threats.
+Many cybersecurity service providers build strong castles and dig deep moats to prevent all possible threats.
 According to Gartner, about 78% of surveyed entrepreneurs connect 16 different digital guards to their systems, and 12% connect more than 46.
 But quantity is not always synonymous with quality.
 On the contrary, systems may interfere with each other and cause vulnerabilities for attackers.

 Why is it necessary to keep corporate resources secure?
 All data stored on servers or local drives of companies are tasty prey for cybercriminals striving to make money.
 Digital sandboxes do not always solve the task, so cybersecurity experts look for new ways to protect against intruders.

-Rocketech experts analyzed the two most popular security models, castle-and-moat security and zero-trust security, to choose the best one for corporate business.
-Now you will learn about the key differences between these systems, their relevance, and availability.
-Sit back, we’re getting started!
+Rocketech experts analyzed the two most popular security models, castle-and-moat security and zero trust security, to choose the best one for corporate business.
+Here’s about these systems’ key differences, relevance, and availability.

-Nowadays, there are 2 favorites among cyber protection models: the good old bastion and zero trust.
+Nowadays, there are two favorites among cyber protection models—the good old bastion and zero trust.
 They provide good security but differ fundamentally.

 Let’s try to visualize this complex.
 Imagine a classic medieval castle surrounded by a deep moat filled with water.
 The gates of the fortress have a drawbridge that protects the bastion.
-Have you realized?
+Imagined?
 A castle with a moat and drawbridge is what the model looks like exactly.

 The idea of a protective complex is built on six pillars:

 • Tunnel entrance.
-The principle of the bridge allows you to authorize a user who, using a trusted account, enters the castle’s native environment and the internal structures (databases, files, etc.).
+The bridge principle allows you to authorize a user who, using a trusted account, enters the castle’s native environment and the internal structures (databases, files, etc.).

 • The right to visit.
-Only the administration can create verified accounts using special tools.
+Only the admin can create verified accounts using special tools.
 Most often, they are supplied with electronic keys located on an external medium and protected by passwords.

 • Firewall barriers.
 Virtual shields and force fields (we classify them as invisible barriers) stop any attack from the outside and hide the contents of the territory from prying eyes, encrypting or modifying it.